 We utilise feedback to review our procedures and to make changes to the way we deliver our programs and services.
 Positive feedback that compliments staff on the way we deliver a service is used to recognise good practice and promote excellence within our organisation.

-If you are not satisfied with a service from Launch Housing, you have a right to make a complaint and we have an obligation to review, appropriately manage, and finalise the complaint, basing our decisions on the principles of natural justice.
+If you are not satisfied with a service from Launch Housing, you have a right to make a complaint and we have an obligation to review, appropriately manage, and finalise the complaint.

 You may ask someone to act as an advocate to support you with your complaint.
 Please let us know if you require an interpreter in your language.